xamarin/xamarin-forms-samples/Effects/ShadowEffect/README.md

 ---
 name: Shadow Effect
 description: This sample demonstrates using CLR properties to pass parameters to an effect.
-For more information about the sample see Creating an Effect, and Passing Parameters to an Effect.
 topic: sample
 languages:
 - csharp